 No specific qualifications are needed for entry in to this job.
 You must be physically fit and be a British, Irish or Commonwealth citizen, or have British dual citizenship.
 You’ll need to be aged between 16 and 32 and pass the Royal Navy recruitment process.

-Jobs in the Royal Marines are only open to men.
-Women are eligible to join the Royal Marines Band Service and are also accepted onto the All Arms Commando Course which is part of the initial training course.
+Jobs in the Royal Marines are open to men and women.
+You may also be eligible to join the Royal Marines Band Service and are also accepted onto the All Arms Commando Course which is part of the initial training course.
 Those who finish the training can be posted to support roles in 3 Commando Brigade.

 The first step to joining the marines is to contact the Navy.
 They will check if you are eligible to apply and you’ll be asked to attend an armed forces careers office and speak with a careers adviser about your options.
 After this, if you’re still interested, you can fill in an application form.